Nasal surgery refers to surgery performed on the outside or inside of the nose. Nasal surgery may be performed to:

 - Improve breathing

-- Correct congenital or acquired deformities
+- Correct congenital (present at birth) or acquired deformities

 - Repair nasal injuries